-- HIV and STD prevention
+- HIV and STD prevention and testing

 - Friday Family Dinners

 - Creative Works Summer Program

-Counseling Services Strengthen Coping Skills
+Behavioral Health Services Strengthen Coping Skills

 Gender Identity Night